mdbloice/Labeller/README.md

 ## Usage

 1. Install _Labeller_ using `pip install labeller` from the command line
 2. Navigate to the directory where you wish to create your web application.
-This directory should contain a subdirectory named `images` that contains the images you wish to label
+This directory should contain a subdirectory named `static/images` that contains the images you wish to label
 3. Run `python -m labeller class_1 class_2 ... class_n` where `class_1 class_2 ... class_n` is a list of your class names separated by spaces
 4. Run `python -m flask run` to start the web application